jrpool/jsonresume-theme-a11y/README.md

 The `text` values will be rendered as lines, one below the other.

-#### Portrait (`cornerPic`)
+#### Left-headed table (`tableLeftHeads`)

-The `data` value is an object with 2 string properties: `src` and `alt`.
-The value of `src` is the URL of an image.
-The value of `alt` is a description of the image.
+The `data` value is an object with an optional `head` property (see above) and a `table` property.
+The `table` value is an array of objects.
+Each inner object has `label` and `data` properties.
+The `label` value is a string.
+The `data` value is an array of stringables.

-The property will be rendered as an image in the upper-right corner of the document, not displacing any other content.
+The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered, with a heading if you included a `head` property.

 #### One-row tables (`rowTables`)